 Community Corrections Grant Programs as defined by KRS 196.700 can apply for grants administered by the State Corrections Commission.
 The State Corrections Commission can only fund programs that meet objectives as stated in statute.
+Applicants should be aware of statutory and regulation requirements for the Community Corrections Grant program, including proposed regulatory revisions that may be in effect for the funding year.

 Statutory Authority: KRS 196.700-KRS 196.736.
 Italic font indicates statutory language.
+Below are excerpts from the statutes.
 The statutes can be located on Kentucky's Legislative Research Commission's website: legislature.ky.gov/Law/Statutes.